 Foreign Currency Translation: Balance sheet items for our foreign entities, included in our consolidated balance sheet are translated into U.S. dollars at end-of-period spot rates.
 Gains and losses resulting from translation of foreign subsidiary financial statements are credited or charged directly to accumulated other comprehensive income/(loss), a component of stockholders' equity.
 Revenues and expenses are translated at the current rate on the date of the transaction.
 Gains and losses resulting from foreign currency transactions are included in income.
-Foreign currency translation reflected in our consolidated statements of comprehensive income (loss) was a gain of \$0.2 million during fiscal 2015, a loss of \$0.1 million during fiscal 2014, and a loss of \$0.8 million during fiscal 2013.
+Foreign currency translation reflected in our consolidated statements of comprehensive income (loss) was a loss of \$0.2 million during fiscal 2016, a gain of \$0.2 million during fiscal 2014.